mahuntington/panpsychism/unit_03/w08d02/morning_exercise/GithubBranches.md

 - Creating a new branch *replicates the branch you are currently on*.

-- Changes branches literally changes the OS file structure for that repo.

 ###### Commands
 - `git branch` will return a list of branches for that repo along with an asterisk next to the current branch